PawelMiera/magisterka/README.md

 # magisterka

-#### Quick tutorial to install and run ROS, Gazebo, PX4 on custom map with custom hardware (depth camera, Lidar and Light)
+#### Quick tutorial to install and run ROS, Gazebo, PX4 on custom map with custom hardware (Depth camera, Lidar and Light)

 First install everything with one script from this tutorial (Ubuntu 18.04 is required):
 https://docs.px4.io/master/en/dev_setup/dev_env_linux_ubuntu.html#ros-gazebo